nnaa-final-project/stt-translation/README.md

 We follow a simplified Git workflow for team collaboration:

 - `main`: Stable release branch.
 Only the team lead merges into this branch.
+Use dev for pull requests.
 - `dev`: Integration branch for collaborative work.
 - `feature/<name-task>`: Individual branches for each team member’s task.